Amazon Vendor vs. Seller – Which Is Better?

 The second reason is that being a seller is the simpler option of the two.
 Especially manufacturers are able to retain more control over their brand positioning and profitability when selling as merchants.

-Amazon vendor vs. Amazon seller – which business model is better?
+Amazon Seller Central vs. Amazon Vendor Central – which one is better?

 Image credits in order of appearance: © Sundry Photography – stock.adobe.com / SELLERLOGIC / © GNTSTUDIO – stock.adobe.com / © Gary L Hider – stock.adobe.com